Bagoum/danmokou/docs/articles/top.md

 (Screenshot from [Fantastic Poetry Festival](https://bagoum.itch.io/fantastic-poetry-festival))

 Of the bullet hell engines you might find, Danmokou is one of the fastest, supporting over **100,000 projectiles at 4k 120 FPS**.
-(For comparison, Danmakufu runs about 10,000 projectiles at 720p 60 FPS, and LuaSTG can get about 30,000 projectiles at 1080p 60 FPS).
+Other engines will give you somewhere between 5,000 and 30,000 bullets at a lower resolution and framerate.
 It is also one of the most efficient for development with features such as instantaneous script recompilation.

 The entirety of DMK is written in C# with a little bit of F#, so you can change it freely.
 The scripting language is a thin wrapper around native C# that makes writing code even more efficient.